What Affects Your Citi Diamond Preferred Card Credit Limit?

 5. Federal Interest Rates

 When interest rates are high, lenders may be more cautious and offer lower credit limits to reduce risk.
-On the flip side, during low interest rates, lenders might be more willing to extend higher credit limits due to reduced borrowing costs.
+On the flip side, during periods with low interest rates, lenders might be more willing to extend higher credit limits due to reduced borrowing costs.

-- If necessary, verbally consent to a hard credit inquiry.
+- If necessary, verbally consent to a hard credit inquiry

 If you’re approved, you’ll receive your new credit limit information immediately via mail or in your secure messaging center.